 The yachting industry has traditionally showcased the finest in craftsmanship and materials in the thousands of sail and motor yachts that make up the world’s yachting fleet.
 The high-end skills that are required to build, maintain and repair these beautiful yachts are at a premium and can only be acquired through experience handed down from time-served craftsmen to apprentice.

-At Ultra Yacht Refit we believe training the next generation of skilled yacht industry professionals is an obligation as well as just smart business and doing our training “in-house” means we can instill in our trainees the pride, integrity and craftsmanship necessary to keep the world’s most beautiful yachts looking and running as they should.
+At Ultra Refit we believe training the next generation to become skilled yacht industry professionals is an obligation as well as just smart business.
+Doing our training “in-house” means we can instil in our trainees the pride, integrity and craftsmanship necessary to keep the world’s most beautiful yachts looking and running as they should.

 Phase One – The Prospect

 Trainees come in all shapes and sizes, age and backgrounds with all the strengths or weaknesses found in humanity.
 The Ultra Training Program screens and vets “Prospects” for as long as it takes to identify their strengths and play to them while identifying their weaknesses so these can be remedied.
 The most important strength a Prospect must possess is the drive and ambition to make a career in the most demanding skills-based industry in the world.

 During the Phase One of the program a Prospect will do everything associated with the first year of an old-school apprenticeship from sweeping the shop floor to running errands.
 Once the Prospects dedication has been established he/she will work shore-based in every department as needed until a trade is chosen and the Prospect focuses on their chosen career path.

 Before a Prospect can become a Trainee they must show proficiency in the following skills: